jeanzii/NornNet/README.md

 The implementation is split into phases so the team can ship incrementally.

-## Phase 1:Basic Flask Server, UI & Ollama Backend
+## Phase 1: Setup Flask Server & Ollama Backend

 ### ✅ Install ollama on Windows 2025 Server